How to Fall Asleep Instantly

-Over several months I ran 2 polls in this article to find out what really keeps people awake at night, and you may find comfort in knowing that you are not alone in being kept awake by your own mind.
+Over several months I ran two polls in this article to find out what really keeps people awake at night.
+You may find comfort in knowing that you are not alone in being kept awake by your own mind.

 Poll about nighttime thoughts